Use of APIs and hybrid cloud integration can increase revenue growth and create new revenue streams

 Building the right capabilities for hybrid integration

-The first step to modernising an organisation’s integration capabilities is to identify the requirements based on its business goals and technology roadmap.
-Six in ten survey respondents say their organisation has identified the existing and future integration requirements needed to support their business ambitions.
-The next step is developing a strategy aligned to the organisation’s sights set on ultimately phasing out older integration tools and replacing them with cloud-based ones.
-Making the right choices based on selection criteria that support business objectives can ensure optimised TCO and greater ROI.
+The first step to modernizing an organization’s integration capabilities is to identify the requirements based on its business goals and technology roadmap.
+Six in ten survey respondents say their organization has identified the existing and future integration requirements needed to support their business ambitions.
+The next step is developing a strategy aligned to the organization’s sights set on ultimately phasing out older integration tools and replacing them with cloud-based ones.
+Making the right choices based on selection criteria that support business objectives can ensure optimized TCO and greater ROI.

-“In companies with multiple units and sites that have done things in different ways using different technologies, standardising the integrations across the organisation is imperative, but it requires a big planning effort even before you start making any changes,” said Charlie Li, Head of Cloud Services, North America, Capgemini.
-“APIs are controlled, they’re standardised and they’re secure.
+“In companies with multiple units and sites that have done things in different ways using different technologies, standardizing the integrations across the organization is imperative, but it requires a big planning effort even before you start making any changes,” said Charlie Li, Head of Cloud Services, North America, Capgemini.
+“APIs are controlled, they’re standardized and they’re secure.
 This allows companies to collaborate in a much bigger way than they have before.”

 To download a copy of the report, click here.